AguaClara/Textbook/Flocculation/Floc_Model.rst

    Fit of Equation :eq:`pClam` to data from :math:`Re\approx 4,000` experiments.
 Hollow points indicate data not used in fitting the model.

 At the highest values, however, a marked decrease begins.
 For these graphs, the model fits were done for all points where increasing performance was seen, because the model does not currently include a mechanism for the decreasing performance.
-The values for :math:`k` were determined by the Levenberg-Marquardt algorithm, and the value for the viscous model was 0.030, while the :math:`k` value for the inertial model was 0.031.
-The :math:`R^2` value for the viscous fit is 0.958 and the sum of squared errors is 0.228 (mean error of 0.128).
+The values for :math:`k` were determined by the Levenberg-Marquardt algorithm, and the value for the model was 0.030.
+The :math:`R^2` value for the fit is 0.958 and the sum of squared errors is 0.228 (mean pC* error of 0.128).

-From the values given previously, the ratio :math:`\frac{\overline{\Lambda}_0}{\overline{\eta}}` can be calculated for the experimental conditions.
-Equation :eq:`Ld` can be used to compute (:math:`\overline{\Lambda}_0`).
-For these experiments, :math:`\overline{d}_P` is taken to be the average diameter of kaolinite clay particles, found by :cite:`Floc_Model-wei_coagulation_2015` and :cite:`Floc_Model-sun_characterization_2015` to be 7 :math:`\mu m`.
+From the values given previously, the ratio :math:`\frac{\bar \Lambda_0}{\bar{\eta}}` can be calculated for the experimental conditions.
+Equation :eq:`Ld` can be used to compute (:math:`\bar \Lambda_0`).
+For these experiments, :math:`\bar{d}_P` is taken to be the average diameter of kaolinite clay particles, found by :cite:`Floc_Model-wei_coagulation_2015` and :cite:`Floc_Model-sun_characterization_2015` to be 7 :math:`\mu m`.
 The concentration can be converted from NTU to the necessary mass/volume (mg/L) unit by using as a proportion the measurement reported by :cite:`Floc_Model-wei_coagulation_2015` of 68 NTU for 100 mg/L of kaolinite clay.
 Last, the density was assumed to be 2.65 g/:math:`cm^3` for kaolinite.

-The Kolmogorov microscale for the experimental conditions can be calculated using Equation :eq:`Kolm`.
-The mean kinematic viscosity of water for these experiments was 0.95 :math:`\mathrm{mm^2/s}`, which is calculated from the mean water temperature for the experiments of 22.3:math:`^\circ`C. The mean value of energy dissipation rate, :math:`\overline{\varepsilon}`, can be calculated from Equation :eq:`EDR`.
-Using the procedure described above, the initial mean separation distance between primary particles (:math:`\overline{\Lambda}_0`) in the above experiments was 71 :math:`\mu m`.
-The Kolmogorov microscale was 79.5 :math:`\mu m`, and 645 NTU would be the turbidity expected for separation distances matching the Kolmogorov microscale.
-The above calculations give a ratio of 0.89 for :math:`\frac{\overline{\Lambda}_0}{\overline{\eta}}`, which is less than 1, as intended.

 For flocculation in laminar flows, data were used from the work of :cite:`Floc_Model-swetland_flocculation-sedimentation_2014`. :numref:`figure_PennockFig5` shows Equation :eq:`pClam` fit to results for a capture velocity of 0.12 mm/s at two hydraulic residence times, five influent turbidity values and a range of coagulant doses. :cite:`Floc_Model-swetland_flocculation-sedimentation_2014` showed that the projected x-axis intercept of the linear region of the data (with a log-log slope of 1 according to her plotting of the data) was proportional to the capture velocity used for sedimentation.
 Correspondingly, :math:`k` is expected to be a function of capture velocity.